-Our families believe deeply in the power of education and, once they enrol their daughter in BSS, our community grows in strength and vibrancy.
-When they’re ready, parents can get involved to support their daughter’s growth and development: volunteering in the classroom, on our Board, at events; attending information sessions, seminars and parent-teacher-student conferences; celebrating their daughter’s achievements at plays, learning exhibitions, debates or sports events.
+Our families believe deeply in the power of education and contribute to our community’s strength and vibrancy.
+When they’re ready, parents can get involved to support their daughter’s growth: volunteering in the classroom, on our Board, at events; attending info sessions and parent-teacher-student conferences; supporting the girls at plays, learning exhibitions, debates or sports events.
 And at graduation, we love seeing parents proudly applauding their daughter’s transformation from child to young woman, shedding a tear for all that came before and all that is about to be.

 BSS believes in a strong community and so does The Bishop Strachan School Parent Association (BSS PA).
 Operating since 1983, the PA is an active and vibrant group of parents dedicated to building community through volunteerism, friend and fundraising initiatives, social events, community service initiatives, and by serving as ambassadors to our community.
 Every BSS parent is a valued member of the PA and is invited to participate as much or as little as their schedules allow.